 The constellation of Sagittarius, for instance, is supposed to represent an archer who also just happens to also be a mythical half horse/half man creature known as a centaur.
 But today, most star maps depict Sagittarius not as an archer, but as a teapot!

 And the seven brightest stars of the Great Bear (Ursa Major) is better known today not as a big bear, but as The Big Dipper.
 And to further complicate matters, those living in the United Kingdom call it a plough!

 Then there is the antithesis of a complex sky pattern in Canis Minor, the Little Dog.
 Its brightest star is Procyon, the eighth brightest star in the sky.
 It is a yellow-white star, six times as luminous as the Sun.
 Go outside this week and look low to the eastern horizon at around 11 p.m. and you’ll readily see it.
 The name Procyon has been in use since the days of ancient Greece.
 It is the equivalent of the Latin word Antecanis or “Before the Dog,” an allusion to the fact that Procyon rises immediately preceding Sirius, and thus heralds the appearance of the great Dog Star.

-So on these cold nights, when you head outside and look at the constellations, remember that many of their names were the result of ancient stargazers’ active imaginations.
-In fact, in today’s society, we can look up at the stars and create patterns of our own which would have made no sense to them.
+So on any evening, when you head outside and look at the constellations, remember that many of their names were the result of ancient stargazers’ active imaginations.
+In fact, in today’s society, we can look up at the stars and create patterns of our own that would have made no sense to them!

 Joe Rao is an esteemed astronomer who writes for Space.com, Sky & Telescope, and Natural History Magazine.
 Mr. Rao is a regular contributor to the Farmers' Almanac and serves as an associate lecturer for the Hayden Planetarium in New York City.